dominic-cyril-roberts/personal-site/README.md

 # DCR Tryme -

+Hey look it's my [site](https://dcr-tryme.net)!

-[https://dcr-tryme.net](This WAS gonna be a PR firm; hence the `.net` domain, that ooulda been real clever) but now it's just holding my personal site till I purchase more domains.
+(This WAS gonna be a PR firm; but now it's just my actual personal site with all the attached escapades until I buy more domains.)

 ---